BigDataWUR/AgML-CY-Bench/data_preparation/global_crop_AFIs_ESA_WC/README.md

 The winter-spring cereals AFI (wintercereals_springcereals_WC_AFI.tif) was derived by merging the winter cereals and spring cereals 10 m products (tc-wintercereals and tc-springcereals, respectively).
 Note that cereals as defined by WorldCereal include wheat, barley and rye.
 Information about WorldCereal can be found at https://doi.org/10.5194/essd-15-5491-2023.

+The generic cropland mask (asap_mask_crop_v04.tif) is developed by IIASA and JRC as a global temporary cropland map compatible with the JRC FPAR 500 m time series from the hybridization of several high resolution global cropland layers (selecting the best product between ESA WordCereal, GLAD UMD, others).
+Cropland is identified by masks with 500 m spatial resolution expressed as area fraction image (AFI, i.e. the percentage of the pixel area occupied by temporary crops, ranging from 0 to 100%).

 ## Link
 The AFIs were generated on purpose for AgML.